Revisiting Multimedia Learning Theory: Strategies for Reducing Extraneous Processing in eLearning

 Welcome to Part Two of our Illuminating Insights blog series, Revisiting Multimedia Learning Theory, where we’ve been doing a deep dive into educational psychologist Richard Mayer’s foundational cognitive theory of multimedia learning and its application to eLearning design.

-2. Essential processing: cognitive effort required for the learner to store essential material in working memory
+- Essential processing: cognitive effort required for the learner to store material essential to the instructional goal in working memory

 According to Mayer, good multimedia learning design reduces extraneous processing, manages essential processing, and fosters generative processing.